 Hunter Gatherer genotypes are rough and rugged, ready to scour the landscape for the raw ingredients their bodies need to get by, spear in hand.
 But even in cases where spears are traded for cell phones, there are plenty of options for feeding the family around this evening’s camp fire, subject to a few simple rules of course.

 First, other than the honey they extract from raw honeycomb on the plains, Hunter Gatherers are not well suited to eating sugar and refined carbs.
 As Hunter Gatherers are more prone to elevated blood sugar, this is largely a grain free diet.
-But here’s the rub – large amounts of saturated fats can’t fill the void left by the absence of grain.
+But here’s the rub – large amounts of saturated fats can’t fill the void left by the absence of refined grain.
 The trick is to find rich deposits of omega-3 and monounsaturated fats as staples.
 Olives, sardines, wild salmon, nuts and seeds, tubers, they’re all on the menu.
-Keep an eye on eggs – they may jive beautifully with a Hunter Gatherer diet depending on how much cholesterol the Hunter Gatherer is absorbing (the Gene Food sterol absorption panel will be a clue).
+Keep an eye on eggs – they may jive beautifully with a Hunter Gatherer diet depending on how much cholesterol the Hunter Gatherer is absorbing.
 If a Hunter Gatherer can maintain heart health metrics while eating eggs, they are golden.
 Just don’t cook those eggs in vegetable oil.

 Another core principle for Hunter Gatherers is the freshness of food.
 The longer food sits out, or the longer it cooks, the more histamine accumulates.
 This is a big problem for the Hunter Gatherer camp because they are one of our diet types that don’t score as well on histamine clearance.
 In fact, high histamine foods can be kryptonite for Hunter Gatherers.
 They should do their best to avoid red wine, aged cheese, fermented foods and meal prep services.
 Let’s face it, the Hunter Gatherer societies of old certainly didn’t eat three day old chicken and broccoli in Tupperware containers.
 As such, Hunter Gatherers need to resist their “inner bro” and head towards the light of organic freshness.
 The organic freshness light is the Hunter Gatherer north star.